sharkcore/tweenz/README.md

 ```

 ### Tween Callback
-The body of a tween is a callback that gets executed with the following parameters:
+A tween should return a callback, which will get executed with the following parameters

 #### requestDetails